kundansinghdev/SendOtpMailApplication/README.md

-# OTP Email Service with Lockout Mechanism
+# 🔐 OTP Email Service with Lockout Mechanism

-This Spring Boot application provides a secure OTP (One-Time Password) verification via email, implementing a lockout mechanism after multiple failed attempts to enhance security.
+A Spring Boot application that provides secure OTP (One-Time Password) verification via email with a lockout mechanism after multiple failed attempts to enhance security.

-## Features
+## 🌟 Features

-- **Send OTP via Email**: Generate and send a secure OTP to the user's email address.
+- 📧 **Send OTP via Email**: Generates and sends a secure OTP to the user's email address.
-- **OTP Expiry**: The OTP is valid for 1 minute, ensuring quick verification and security.
+- ⏳ **OTP Expiry**: OTP is valid for 1 minute, ensuring quick verification and security.
-- **Lockout Mechanism**: After 3 failed attempts, the user is locked out for 24 hours.
+- 🔒 **Lockout Mechanism**: Locks out the user for 24 hours after 3 failed attempts.
-- **Email Notification on Lockout**: Sends an email notification to the user when they are locked out.
+- 📬 **Email Notification on Lockout**: Sends an email to the user when they are locked out.
-- **Configurable OTP Length and Expiry**: Set OTP length and expiry duration through configuration.
+- ⚙️ **Configurable Settings**: Set OTP length and expiry duration through configuration.

-## Technologies Used
+## 🛠️ Technologies Used

-- **Java 17**: Core programming language.
+- **Java 17**: Programming language.
-- **Spring Boot**: Framework to simplify application setup and dependency management.
+- **Spring Boot**: For application setup and dependency management.
-- **Spring Mail (JavaMailSender)**: For sending OTP emails.
+- **Spring Mail (JavaMailSender)**: Used for sending OTP emails.
-- **H2 Database**: (Optional) For quick prototyping and testing.
-Easily switchable to other databases.
+- **H2 Database**: (Optional) For testing and prototyping, easily switchable to other databases.

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📋 Prerequisites

 - **Java 17** installed on your system.
 - **Maven** for dependency management.
 - Email configuration for `JavaMailSender` (SMTP settings for the email service provider).

-### Installation
+### 🛠️ Installation

 1. **Clone the Repository**